na-stewart/Street-Racing-ML/README.md

 # Street Racing ML
 I created this for my own curiousty into how machine learning works.

-Also I created for my school's science fair.
+Also I created this for my school's science fair.
 This is one of the few projects I plan to make about ai.

 I used a library called ml-agents created by Unity which allows you to easily make ML enviroments: https://github.com/Unity-Technologies/ml-agents